markrey/RTNiFiStreamProcessors/README.md

 This was tested with NiFi 0.4.1.
 The PutFile processor needs to be patched to support append mode.
 This repo includes a patch file that can be used for to add the append mode.
 Copy it to the NiFi source directory and execute this command there:

+    git apply --stat PutFile.patch

+This will report any issues with the patch.
+If that looks good, the patch can be applied with:

     git apply PutFile.patch

 This is based on the patch here - https://issues.apache.org/jira/browse/NIFI-958 - but with the file writes implemented differently.
 When this is applied, the video will cycle through intervals on a basis that can be configured in GetMQTTVideoProcessor and GetMQTTAudioProcessor (second, minute, hour, day).